 Tip #4 – Have a Plan B

-As hard as you try, there are times when your vegan option is unhealthy or severely limited (i.e. French fries).
-Non-vegan family and friends, though trying to be understanding, can lose their patience and they just want to eat!
+As hard as you try, there are times when your vegan option is unhealthy or severely limited (i.e., French fries).
+Non-vegan family and friends, though trying to be understanding, can lose their patience, and they just want to eat!

 Show some flexibility, but have a Plan B.

 If that doesn’t work, hit up Taco Bell for a Spicy Potato Taco or Black Beans and Rice (or similar).
-The key is knowing in advance that you have an option, albeit you may have to wait a couple hours.
+The key is knowing in advance that you have an option, albeit you may have to wait a couple of hours.

 Tip #5 – Expect a Vegan Tax